5 Tips to Getting the Most Out of Your Music Lessons

-Generally, a student will start on the violin since violins come in very small sizes.
+Generally, a student will start on the violin since the violin is smaller and easy to handle.
 After the student has grown a little, it is very easy for to change over to viola or cello if desired.
-Although viola and cello

 3. TAKE LESSONS IN A PROFESSIONAL TEACHING ENVIRONMENT

 Learning music is not just a matter of having a qualified teacher, but also having an environment that is focused on music education.
 In a professional school environment, a student cannot be distracted by TV, pets,

 ringing phones, siblings, or anything else.
 With only 30 minutes to an hour of lesson time per week, a professional school environment can produce better results, since the only focus at that time is learning music.

 Students in a school environment are also motivated by hearing peers who are at different levels, and by being exposed to a variety of musical instruments.
 In a music school, the lessons are not just a hobby

 or sideline for the teacher, but a responsibility which is taken very seriously.

 As with anything, improving in music takes practice.
 One of the main problems with music lessons is the drudgery of practicing, and the fight between parents and students to practice every day.
 Here are some ways